 What about an extended warranty?

-You should consider purchasing an extended warranty, or at least an accidental protection plan.
+You should consider purchasing an extended warranty, or at very least an accidental protection plan.
 Warranties can be on-site, depot (mail back), or carry-in.
 The Calvin HelpDesk does not provide hardware repair services.
 Depot or carry-in service will leave you without your computer while repairs are performed.
 On-site means the warranty provider will come to you.
-On-site is common for desktop models, but is rare for laptop/notebook models.

 back to top